prettier/plugin-pug/docs/guide/pug-specific-options.md

 #### `'new-line'`

-Closing bracket ends with a new line.
+The closing bracket is placed on a new line.

 ```pug
 input(